hanggrian/IIT-CS425/assignments/hw5.md

 > `CUME_DIST()` for row 3 = [give value]

-> **Definition**: `CUME_DIST` stands for **cumulative distribution**, which is number of rows with values less than or equal to that row’s value divided by the total number of rows.
+> **Definition**: `CUME_DIST` stands for **cumulative distribution**, which is number of rows with values less than or equal to that row's value divided by the total number of rows.

 Because the table is already sorted, the current row will always have higher